chrisbn/servercert/docs/EVG.md

    B.  When the CA has utilized the services of an RA, the CA MAY rely on the language skills of the RA to perform the Final Cross-Correlation and Due Diligence, provided that the RA complies with [Section 11.13](#1113-final-cross-correlation-and-due-diligence), Subsections (1), (2) and (3).
 Notwithstanding the foregoing, prior to issuing the EV Certificate, the CA MUST review the work completed by the RA and determine that all requirements have been met; or
    C.  When the CA has utilized the services of an RA, the CA MAY rely on the RA to perform the Final Cross-Correlation and Due Diligence, provided that the RA complies with this section and is subjected to the Audit Requirements of [Section 17.5](#175-regular-self-audits) and [Section 17.6](#176-auditor-qualification).

-8. In the case of EV Certificates to be issued in compliance with the requirements of [Section 14.2](#142-delegation-of-functions-to-registration-authorities-and-subcontractors), the Enterprise RA MAY perform the requirements of this Final Cross-Correlation and Due Diligence section.

 ## 11.14.
 Requirements for Re-use of Existing Documentation

 For each EV Certificate Request, including requests to renew existing EV Certificates, the CA MUST perform all authentication and verification tasks required by these Guidelines to ensure that the request is properly authorized by the Applicant and that the information in the EV Certificate is still accurate and valid.
 This section sets forth the age limitations on for the use of documentation collected by the CA.

+The CA MAY reuse a previously submitted EV Certificate Request, Subscriber Agreement, or Terms of Use, including use of a single EV Certificate Request in support of multiple EV Certificates containing the same Subject to the extent permitted under Section 11.9 and Section 11.10.

 ### 11.14.1.
 Validation For Existing Subscribers